-Due to popular demand, the world premiere Bellissima Opera Cast performance of "On Call: COVID-19" will be re-streamed from June 5-June 12, 2021.
-The June 8 & 10 performances will be followed by a live zoom with both librettist and composer.
-Please stay tuned for ticketing information.
+Due to popular demand, the world premiere Bellissima Opera Cast performance of "On Call: COVID-19" will be re-streamed from June 8-June 15, 2021.
+The June performance will be followed by a live zoom with both librettist and composer.
+Ticketing will be available beginning May 18, 2021.
 If you have any immediate questions about this opera, please contact Christine Steyer Christine@WorkingInConcert.org

-WMU Cast.
 Opera is 60-minutes, in English with English subtitles.
 Subject matter appropriate for ages 8+.
-"On Call" will be preceded by 30-minutes of other opera arias.

 The Bellissima Opera Cast